chshersh/tool-sync/README.md

 [ripgrep]
 ```

-By default `tool-sync` reads configuration from `~/.tool.toml` but you can put
+By default `tool-sync` reads configuration from `$HOME/.tool.toml` you can run `tool
-the content in any place and specify the path via the `--config` flag.
+default-config` to print a default configuration example to std out.
+You can
+redirect this out put to a file like so `tool default-config >
+$HOME/.tools.toml`.

 You can also quickly copy the above configuration to the default path by running
 the following command (Unix-only):